How to Make a Japanese Zen Garden in Southern California

 The Key Element in Any Zen Garden

-A Zen Garden is nature in miniature.
+A Zen Garden Is Nature in Miniature.

+That’s it!
 The simple definition of a Zen Garden reflects the simplicity found within one.
 The goal when creating a garden is to copy nature in a myriad of ways.
 For example, crushed rock represents the sea, raked ridges are the ripples, boulders become mountains or islands, and small shrubs stand in for their taller brothers: trees.

 While this seems almost deceptively simple, master garden designer Kohei Owatari emphasizes that everything within a Zen Garden must in fact be very well-designed.
 Simply copying nature in miniature isn’t enough.
 One must take into account the surrounding nature that already exists and choose each element with care.